-It is our intent that all children develop physically, verbally, cognitively and emotionally in an environment which values all cultures, communities and people.
-We aim for our children to be confident and independent, to believe in themselves and to interact positively with others.
+It is our intent that all children develop physically, verbally, cognitively and emotionally in an environment which values all cultures, communities and people. we aim for our children to be confident and independent, to believe in themselves and interact positively with others.
 We understand that play is an integral part of learning and this is at the heart of our early years’ curriculum.
 We believe that the correct mix of adult directed and uninterrupted child-initiated play ensures the best outcomes for pupils.
 We aim to provide children with real-life experiences and opportunities to learn through the natural world, thus allowing the children to investigate and apply their learning using our stimulating indoor and outdoor environments.

-We build warm and positive relationships with the children, ensure consistent routines and forge strong relationships with parents.
+We build warm and positive relationships with the children, ensure consistent routines and build strong relationships with parents.
 We recognise the crucial role that early year’s education has to play in providing firm foundations upon which the rest of a child’s education is successfully based.

-At Princes Risborough Primary School, we prioritise creating a ‘language rich’ environment through the use of songs, nursery rhymes, stories and providing time for quality interactions between adults and between peers.
+At Princes Risborough Primary School we prioritise creating a ‘language rich’ environment through the use of songs, nursery rhymes, stories and providing time for quality interactions between adults and between peers.
 Trained staff ensure that interactions are positive and progressive, allowing children to flourish and gather words at pace in order to become confident communicators.

-Our early years’ environment has been developed to enable our children to strengthen their core muscles through physical play.
-We encourage the children to spend time outdoors in their natural environment in all weathers.
+Our early years environment has been developed to enable our children to strengthen their core muscles through physical play, we encourage the children to spend time outdoors in their natural environment in all weathers.
 They grow and develop through wonderful, exploratory, sensory experiences in our mud kitchen, and garden area, and our learning environment is adaptable in order to reflect children's interests and progression.
-The children are supported to learn to work together, manage their feelings and ask questions through skilled adult-facilitated play.
+The children are supported to learn to work together, manage their feelings and ask questions through skilled adult facilitated play.

-As part of the learning and teaching process, children are assessed in relation to their progress towards Development Matters and the Early Learning Goals and reaching GLD at the end of the year.
-These judgements are made on the basis of accumulative observations and in-depth knowledge of the children which are acquired through ongoing interactions and assessment.
-These are also used to inform planning and the next steps in teaching and learning for all children throughout the year.
+As part of the learning and teaching process, children are assessed in relation to their progress towards the Early Learning Goals and reaching GLD at the end of the year.
+These judgements are made on the basis of accumulative observations and in-depth knowledge of the children which is acquired through ongoing interactions and assessment.

-Our curriculum and its delivery ensure that children, regardless of their background and starting points, make good progress.
-Children in our early years setting, on average, arrive with lower starting points than those nationally.
+Our curriculum and its delivery ensure that children, from their own starting points make good progress.
+Children in our early years, on average, arrive with much lower starting points than national.
 During their time with us children make rapid progress towards the national expectation for a good level of development at the end of the year.
-Pupils also make good progress toward their age-related expectations both academically and socially, developing a strong sense of themselves before transitioning into Year 1.
+Pupils also make good progress toward their age-related expectations both academically and socially, developing a sense of themselves before transitioning into Year 1.
 Children develop their characteristics of learning and are able to apply their knowledge to a range of situations making links and explaining their ideas and understanding.
 Children are confident to take risks and discuss their successes and failures with peers and adults drawing on their experiences to improve or adjust what they are doing.

 We believe our high standards are due to our carefully planned environment, enriched play-based curriculum, quality first teaching and the rigour of assessment.
 Pupils achieved 70% GLD in the academic year 2022, which is above the national average of 65%.